Connor Wong Player Props: Red Sox vs. Reds

 Connor Wong At The Plate

-- Wong has 11 doubles, five home runs and six walks while batting .243.
+- Wong is batting .243 with 11 doubles, five home runs and six walks.

-- Wong will look to extend his six-game hitting streak.
-He's batting .353 with one homer during his last outings.
+- Wong is batting .353 with one homer during his last outings and is on a seven-game hitting streak.

+- Wong has picked up a hit in 52.8% of his 36 games this season, with more than one hit in 16.7% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.